-Although Greece is full of many shades of blue — iconic blue roofs found across the islands, rich sapphire seas, and bright blue skies — linguists and experts in the ancient world have long been puzzled by the conspicuous absence of a distinct word for the color in Ancient Greek.
+Although Greece is full of many shades of blue—iconic blue roofs found across the islands, rich sapphire seas, and bright blue skies—linguists and experts of the ancient world have long been puzzled by the conspicuous absence of a distinct word for the color in Ancient Greek.

 We know that language, especially regarding colors, has a significant impact on the way we experience the world around us.
 As linguistic philosopher Ludwig Wittgenstein wrote, “The limits of my language means the limits of my world.”